-She’s launching is a FREE one day event celebrating the power of female entrepreneurship and new ideas.
-The event will focus on new endeavors and product launches.
+She’s Launching is a celebrates the power of female entrepreneurship and new ideas.
+The event, recorded on Sept.
+15, 2021, focused on new endeavors and product launches.
 Speakers include Dr. Jane Shomof, Kymberly Stewart, Jacquelyn Bell, Victoria Medina, Isabel Bailin, Christina Gamache and Jean Marie Keevins.

 Times and Guests Subject to Change